Lucas-Christian/sakfjs/README.md

 ATTENTION: Jimp's methods are very heavy, so I'm trying to redo them in npm

-# sakjs
+# sakfjs

-sakjs is a lib made by Lucas Christian, this lib was made for be like a swiss army knife, many useful functions, and efficient.
+sakfjs is a lib made by Lucas Christian, this lib was made for be like a swiss army knife, many useful functions, and efficient.

 ## Sumário